Business Development Volunteer

 Volunteers help their Ukrainian counterparts develop leadership skills, promote volunteerism, civic engagement, service learning, advocate for positive changes, and strengthen civil society.
 Volunteers also assist in organizational capacity building of the partner organizations in the areas of planning, internal management, programming, service delivery, and financial sustainability.

 In the realm of small business and economic development, Volunteers improve the business skills of their Ukrainian counterparts and help them cultivate new economic opportunities to benefit their communities.
-As a response to the newly emerging environment, the areas of activities Volunteers may be involved in include sustaining volunteerism, facilitating fundraising, developing charity and philanthropy, as well as assisting Internally Displaced Persons (IDPs), veterans and local government reform on decentralization.
+In the current environment, Volunteers may be involved in activities like sustaining volunteerism, facilitating fundraising, developing charity and philanthropy, as well as assisting Internally Displaced Persons (IDPs), veterans and local government reform on decentralization.

-Local government decentralization reform stands out as the most significant new focus in the Peace Corps Ukraine’s Community Development Project.
-This and other reforms aimed at strengthening civil society and encouraging civic engagement at local levels is long overdue.
-This legislation transfers powers from the national-level Office of the President and Cabinet of Ministers to local governments, empowering them to be more effective in delivering services to the community.
+Decentralization is the most significant reform that aligns with the Peace Corps niche in Ukraine.
+This reform is aimed at strengthening civil society and encouraging civic engagement at local levels.
+The legislation transfers powers from the national-level Office of the President and Cabinet of Ministers to local governments, empowering them to be more effective in delivering services to the community.
 It also gives local governments more budgetary powers in the delivery of their community services.
-As promising as the reforms may sound, they also presents its set of challenges, such as lack of experience in local government, skills, and human and financial resources.
+As promising as the reforms may sound, they also presents a set of challenges, such as lack of experience in local government, skills, and human and financial resources.
 This is where the Community Development Volunteers’ diverse cultural and professional background will be an asset.
-A Volunteer may be assigned to a town council or work with several towns and villages that form an amalgamated community, which is a new territorial unit.

 • 5 years business experience